devops329/devops/instruction/testingCategories/testingCategories.md

 ![Generate Lighthouse report](generateLighthouseReport.png)

 After a brief moment it will report a score for your home page.
-It looks like JWT Pizza is doing alright with a score of 82, but there a couple of simple things that can be done to easily bump it up to a perfect 100.
+It looks like JWT Pizza is doing alright with a score of 82, but there are a couple of simple things that can be done to easily bump it up to a perfect 100.

 ![Lighthouse report](lighthouseReport.png)